Home

 You can also teach in private language schools.
 These usually require a certificate in TESOL or a CELTA (Certificate in English Language Teaching to Adults).
 They do not always require a college degree if you have one of these certificates and meet other school-specific requirements.

 Another option is to become a private ESL tutor.
 There are no requirements for teaching privately.
-If someone is willing to pay you to teach English when you have no qualifications, then that is between you and your students.
-However, most adult students will want their English tutors to have some qualifications, and most parents of young ESL students will also want their child's tutor to have qualifications.
+If someone is willing to pay you to teach English when you have no specific qualifications, then that is between you and your students.

 How to Start Teaching English in Non-English-Speaking Countries